Læsø: Municipality of Læsø

 Its mayor is Karsten Nielsen as of 2021.
 He is a member of the Venstre political party.

 The main town and the site of its municipal council is Byrum.

 Because Læsø is an island and lies in the Kattegat, its neighboring municipality, Frederikshavn on the Jutland peninsula, is separated by water, the Læsø Rende, from the island municipality.

 Ferry service connects Frederikshavn on the Jutland peninsula to the municipality at the town of Vesterø Havn while Østerby Havn is the island's fishing harbour.

 Læsø Municipality was not merged with any adjacent municipality under the municipal reform of 2007, as it agreed to enter into a "municipal cooperation agreement" with Frederikshavn Municipality.

 Municipal council

 Læsø's municipal council consists of 9 members, elected every four years.

+Below is the current council composition.

-Below are the municipal councils elected since the Municipal Reform of 2007.
+Below are the municipal councils elected between the enactment of the Municipal Reform of 2007 and the 2025 Danish local elections.